 Just like a husband can’t expect the church to disciple his wife, so parents cannot take a backseat to the church in the discipleship of their kids.
 More often than not, we as youth pastors and parents want the same thing—the salvation of our children.
 So let’s partner together in that difficult and long process of raising them up in the gospel.

-Discipling teens is no easy feat, and we often fail miserably at it.
-I’ve met with parents who tried to disciple their kids in the home, and involved them in the local church, but still saw their kid walk away from the faith.
-I’ve met with parents who have the desire to be the main discipler, but don’t know where to start, or look back on their early years as parents as failures.
+Discipling teens is no easy feat.
+We often fail miserably at it.
+I’ve met with parents who tried to disciple their kids in the home.
+They involved them in the local church.
+But still saw their kid walk away from the faith.
+I’ve met with parents who have the desire to be the main discipler, but don’t know where to start.
+Or parents who look back on their early years as parents as failures.
 The good news for those of us who have tried and failed, tried and seen no fruit, or are realizing our lack of effort in years past, is that Jesus still works for the good of our kids.